giladl-neosec/giladl-neosec/README.md

 - 👋 Hi, I’m @giladl-neosec
-- 👀 I’m interested in Python, PyPy, C, Java, C#, Rust, Javascript, Microservice development, Kubernetes and much more :)
+- 👀 I’m interested in Python, PyPy, Go, Rust, Java, C#, Microservice development, Kubernetes and much more :)
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me?
 I guess you will have to find yourself (or email)